Anaemia in IBD

 Anaemia should always be managed by your doctor or gastroenterologist.
 It is important for your doctor to first review whether your anaemia is being caused by your IBD and to review all your medications.

-If your iron is low, your doctor may recommend an oral or intravenous iron to help correct your levels.
-It is important to discuss the most suitable form of iron replacement with your doctor as oral iron supplements can cause abdominal pain, constipation and darker stools.
+If your iron is low, your doctor may recommend oral or intravenous iron supplementation.
+It is important to discuss the most suitable form of iron replacement with your doctor as oral iron supplements may cause nausea, abdominal pain, constipation, darker stools and for some may make inflammation worse.

 If your vitamin B12 is low, your doctor may recommend intramuscular injection of vitamin B12.
 B12 sprays and oral tablets are not always effective.